emperor-tech/Cashield/README.md

 ---

 ## 💡 Inspiration
-Cashield is inspired by the need for safer campuses in Nigeria especially my institution - AFIT Kaduna.
-The idea was born out of personal experiences and observations during my tenure at the institute.
-I aim to create a safe space where students feel secure while pursuing their education, leveraging technology to empower students and staff to take an active role in campus security.
+Cashield is inspired by the need for safer campuses in Nigeria, especially at AFIT Kaduna.
+The idea evolved from personal experiences and observations during my time at the institute.
+The project aims to create a comprehensive security ecosystem where students feel protected while pursuing their education, leveraging technology to empower all campus stakeholders to take an active role in maintaining safety and security.